 How to prevent deck joist rot?

-• Deck joist rot prevention is so much easier if you purchase the best pressure-treated lumber – rated for direct ground contact or burial.
+• Deck joist rot prevention is so much easier if you purchase the best pressure treated lumber – rated for direct ground contact or burial.

-• Also, make sure to install deck joist tape on top of the joists before applying the decking.
+• Also, make sure to install deck joist tape on top of the deck screws before applying the decking.
 This is to prevent the fasteners from adding to the dry rot.
 In the absence of tape, the decking fasteners create micro-cracks in the deck joists which allow water to seep under the decking – causing the lumber to swell.

 • If you can’t put joist tape, try your best to check your deck regularly for any accumulated debris.
 You can use a hard brush to remove the particles and clean the wood.